You Fix It Yourself Home

 Installation

 Installation costs are surprisingly similar considering the difference in difficulty to install the different types of flooring.
 The pre-finished hardwoods are about 3.00/ft for installation.
-Laminates and engineered hardwoods are a little less and unfinished hardwoods are a little more.
-If you are considering laminate or engineered hardwood, I would recommend installing it yourself.
+Laminates, vinyl plank, and engineered hardwoods are a little less and unfinished hardwoods are a little more.
+If you are considering laminate, vinyl plank, or engineered hardwood, I would recommend installing it yourself.
 If you don’t think you can install it yourself, you might consider upgrading to a lower cost, pre-finished, real hardwood to make it worth paying for installation.

 Your Budget